 - PIM Queries

-This is very useful, since channels often have differing criteria for when a product is ready for publication; an Amazon feed requires different data than a print publication or an Ecommerce shop.
+This is very useful, since channels often have different criteria for when a product is ready for publication; an Amazon feed requires different data than a print publication or an Ecommerce shop.

 As such, completeness is a feature which supplements regular workflows and makes it possible to define more refined completeness criteria once a product reaches a certain state of readiness.
 And in some setups, completion rules may completely replace workflows.